 Read more

-...with a special interest in web applications development.
+...interest in web applications development.
 One of my biggest passions in life is to see others succeed and reach their goals.
 This is why I enjoy tutoring and helping in the community in one way or another.
 I hope I can make anyone's learning experience exciting, fun, and as personable as possible.
 We, all tutors, have been in your shoes once, so I know how you feel.
-I want to be able...
+I want to be able to provide all...

 Read more

-...students towards remarkable advancements, especially in the Critical Reading and Writing sections of these exams, where I have observed notable progress and enjoyment among my students.
-I firmly believe in the transformative power of education to enhance one's quality of life, and I am dedicated to instilling this appreciation for learning in all my students.
-In addition to my professional endeavors, I am an avid reader, continuously seeking knowledge to enrich my own life and...
+...aspects of my teaching experience has been assisting students in preparing for standardized tests.
+I take pride in guiding struggling students towards remarkable advancements, especially in the Critical Reading and Writing sections of these exams, where I have observed notable progress and enjoyment among my students.
+I firmly believe in the transformative power of education to enhance one's quality of life, and I am dedicated to instilling this appreciation for learning in all my students....

 Read more